BrunoZell/ask.network/lightpaper.md

 That message history is used to derive reproducible representations of the actual and virtual external world.
 Such reproducible representations are specified as domains that take observations as input, and derive conclusions about the past, present, and future external world, subject to explicit assumptions about causal relationships.

 At each domains core lies a causal graph.
 One can instantiate a causal graph by integrating observations into explicitly assumed causal relationships, producing a context.
-On that context, it can be reasoned backwards in time (I observed this, therefore that must have happened), and forwards in itme (if I do this, expectedly that will happen).
+On that context, it can be reasoned backwards in time (I observed this, therefore that must have happened), and forwards in time (if I do this, expectedly that will happen).

 Once conclusions about hidden variables or counterfactuals where made, they can be queried through a semantic query interface.
 Nodes in the causal graphs carry semantically computable annotations in IEML.
 Queries are standard CQL expressions on the uniform data model of a semantic-causal context, combined with the domains semantic annotations in the formulation of the query.

-Domain modellers combine observation procedures, interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of domains that model reality increasingly accurate.
+Domain modelers combine observation procedures, interpretation, authentication, causal assumptions, and semantic annotations into interoperable domain modules, producing an ever growing library of domains that model reality increasingly accurate.

 Specifying representations of reality in standardized and thus interoperable causal-semantic models enables transferrable reasoning about the behavior of virtual and actual external systems (hidden variables), and unobserved but possible observations or actions (counterfactuals).

-Furthermore, the network provides a continuous integration pipeline for domain modellers by testing their causal theories against real world data.
+Furthermore, the network provides a continuous integration pipeline for domain modelers by testing their causal theories against real world data.

 Essentially it is an accounting system for everything measurable, with an attached unambiguous reasoning machine for everything unmeasurable.